ebemunk/blog/content/2021-12-01-playmates/index.md

 responsive = true
 +++

+We're looking at some steamy data this time!
+I wanted to do something offbeat, but not quite [Last Words in Texas](https://blog.ebemunk.com/last-words-in-texas/)-level soul crushing.
+So, I gathered some data on Playboy's Playmates of the Month.

+There's a rich history behind Playboy, the taboo element, sexiness and beauty.
+Let's see what the data has to offer!

-**Since the subject matter is Playboy and their Playmates of the Month, you should beware that most links will be NSFW.
+**Since the subject matter is Playboy and their Playmates of the Month, you should beware that most links might be NSFW.
 I've taken care to <u>not have any NSFW content on this post</u>.**

 The two primary sources for the data here is [mypmates.club](https://mypmates.club/) and [Babepedia](https://www.babepedia.com/).
 Babepedia has a bit more information, whereas mypmates seems to be a Playboy affiliate site.
 When there were disagreements about the data, I went with the values in mypmates.

 ## Who Reads Playboy?

-Turns out, Playboy is not very transparent with their demographics (not sure if this is common among other magazines).
+Turns out, Playboy is not very transparent about their demographics.
 But, I did find some information about who reads playboy from their own [media kit from 2004](https://web.archive.org/web/20041019143228/https://www.playboy.com/mediakit/print_demographics.html).
-More than a decade later, obviously these values are outdated, but I think it gives a bit of context into _who Playboy is meant for_.
+More than a decade later, these values are very outdated, but I think it gives a bit of context into _who Playboy is meant for_.

 <div>
   <div class="viz-title">Reading it for the articles</div>